uclamii/CGT_FDR_Prototype/README.md

 - Run `regenerate_csvs.py` to convert old format CSVs
 - Check for `_enhanced` suffix files (these are legacy versions)
 - Verify `qa_outputs/` directory exists and is writable
+- Analysis outputs are saved with simple names (no timestamps) - new runs overwrite previous results

 ## 📊 Data Files Structure